Quickstart

 # 3. Calculate spectra at each epoch

-results = model.spectra(frequencies, epochs)
+results = model.flux_density_grid(epochs, frequencies)

 # 4. Plot broadband spectra at each epoch

-colors = plt.cm.viridis(np.linspace(0, 1, len(epochs)))
+colors = plt.cm.viridis(np.linspace(0,1,len(epochs)))

 for i, t in enumerate(epochs):